chris-prener/areal/paper/paper.md

 This validation process can be run independently by end users via the `ar_validate()` function and is also run initially when `aw_interpolate()` is called.
 The validation process is aimed at helping users new to both `R` and areal interpolation ensure they have arranged their data correctly.

 Unlike existing approaches, the `areal` package offers the ability to interpolate multiple variables in a single function call and provides a wider set of options for making these estimates.
-For spatially extensive interpolations, we offer a formula that matches the existing functionality in `sf`, which is based on the total area of the original source feature.
+For spatially extensive interpolations, we offer a formula that matches the existing functionality in `sf`, which is based on the total area of the original source feature (specified with `weight = "total"`).
 Alternatively, we offer a second formula that is more suitable for data where there should be complete overlap between the source and target data, but there is not.
 Such incongruity could be due to data quality issues or variation in how different sources represent particular geographies.
-This uses a sum of the source feature areas remaining after the data are intersected as part of the spatial weight calculation process.
+This uses a sum of the source feature areas remaining after the data are intersected as part of the spatial weight calculation process (specified with `weight = "sum"`).

 Our package also provides a manual approach for calculating estimates alongside the primary function `aw_interpolate()`.
 This is important for users who need to unpack the interpolation workflow and diagnose data issues that occur during interpolation as well as programmers who want to use a portion of the workflow in their software.
 Finally, `areal` provides both spatial (`sf` object) and a-spatial (`tibble` object) options for output.